enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 The file above defines a `content type` for cities with a required field for the location in latitude and longitude.

-- Copy the image below and save it in the same folder with the City content type.
-Name it city.png.
+3. Copy the image below and save it in the same folder with the City content type.
+Name it "city.png".

 .. image:: images/city.png

+We need a `part component` to display the city data.
+It will list the cities and show a Google map of each location.

+1. Create a folder called `city-list` inside the project's ``site/parts`` folder.

+2. Add the part descriptor file.

 .. literalinclude:: code/city-part/city-list.xml
   :language: xml